chris2355/BC250-Proxmox-/README.md

 ## Future Plans

 1. **Proxmox Installation:**
-   - Install Proxmox on Ubuntu and ensure that it integrates seamlessly with the system.
+   - Install Proxmox on BC-250 and ensure that it integrates seamlessly with the system.

 2. **Cluster Setup:**
    - Set up a Proxmox cluster with multiple BC-250 units to create a high-performance, virtualized environment.